chris-ianson/handling-js-data/README.md

   }
 );
 ```

+**Warning**
+IntelliJ can't pick up eslint.config.js so may not highlight lint issues within the IDE.

 ESLint can be run manually but ideally this should be run automatically using a hook.

 Add Lefthook for pre-commit checks